oviirup/vite-webext/packages/vite-plugin-webext/readme.md

 [![version][npm_version]][npm_url]

-> A Vite plugin to generate cross-browser web extensions, available for chrome, edge, firefox, opera etc...
+> A Vite plugin to generate cross-browser web extensions, available for Chrome, Edge, Firefox, Opera etc...

 With this plugin, you can build a browser extension compatible with all browsers with modern technologies like typescript, tailwind and react.

 This plugin is based on [samrum/vite-plugin-web-extension](https://github.com/samrum/vite-plugin-web-extension).
-Though the plugin is great, it is missing some key features, like support for sass, and tailwind.
+Though the plugin is great, it is missing some key features, like support for Sass, and Tailwind.

 ## Features